Military budget of Russia: History

 In 2014, Russia's military budget of 2.49 trillion rubles (worth approximately US$69.3 billion at 2014 exchange rates) was higher than any other European nation, and approximately 1/7th (14%) of the US military budget.
 However, a collapse in the value of the Rouble greatly reduced the dollar-value of the planned 2015 Russian military budget to US$52 billion, despite a 33% increase in its Rouble-value to 3.3 trillion.
 Due to the ongoing crisis the planned 33% increase had to be reduced to 25.6%, meaning the 2015 Russian military budget totalled 3.1 trillion rubles.
 The originally planned 3.36 trillion budget for 2016 was also reduced to a planned budget of 3.145 trillion rubles, an increase of only 0.8% over 2015.

 Russia’s military spending in 2021 hit $66bn, says the Stockholm International Peace Research Institute (SIPRI).
 But even then, the US was spending $801bn a year, and other NATO members about $363bn.
 Russia's official 2022 military budget is expected to be 4.7 trillion rubles ($75bn), or higher, and about $84bn for 2023, 40% more than initial military budget announced in 2021.
+Reuters reported that governments documents showed military spending would exceed $100bn in 2023.
+SIPRI estimated that it would reach $140bn in 2024, making 35% of all government spending.

-Between 2022–2025, Russia plans to spend in total $600bn on defence and security.
+Between 2022–2025, Russia plans to spend in total $600bn on military and the police.

 Russian invasion of Ukraine

-Forbes Ukraine estimated in July 2022 that the 2022 Russian invasion of Ukraine had a price tag of $400 million per day.
+Forbes Ukraine estimated in July 2022 that the Russian invasion of Ukraine had a price tag of $400 million per day.
 In November 2022 Forbes Ukraine estimated that, in its first nine months, Russia had spent $82 billion on the invasion of Ukraine.
 In 2021, the Russian military budget exceeded by a factor of 10 that of Ukraine.

+Defense and security spending accounted for approximately 40% of Russia's total government spending in 2025, exceeding combined spending on education, healthcare, social policy and the national economy.